James Cayne: Wealth

 In 2005, Forbes magazine ranked him 384th among the 400 richest Americans, with an estimated net worth of $900 million.
 By 2008 Cayne had lost nearly 95% of his fortune as a result of the collapse of Bear Stearns.

 Cayne has been the subject of various press reports since the Bear collapse, including the fact that he sold his stake in the company for $61 million after its crash.
 On March 14, 2008, Charlie Gasparino of CNBC reported that the value of Cayne's holdings in Bear Stearns had declined from $997 million to significantly less than $200 million in the wake of Bear Stearns' liquidity crisis.
-Just days later, Bear Stearns came to an agreement with competitor JP Morgan for a full buyout at only $2 per share, roughly $236 million for the entire firm.
+Just days later, Bear Stearns came to an agreement with competitor JP Morgan for a full buyout at only $2 per share, or roughly $236 million for the entire firm.
 At the time, Cayne had significant exposure to the company's stock, with most of his net worth tied up in shares of the company.
 It is estimated that the value of Cayne's holdings had dropped to less than $15 million as a result, effectively removing him from the list of the wealthiest individuals in the country.
 On March 27, 2008, it was announced that Cayne sold his entire stake in Bear Stearns, over 5.61 million shares, for $10.82 a share.
 This stake was sold prior to the vote on the renewed bid by JP Morgan for Bear Stearns.

 In February 2009, Cayne was named in Time Magazines list of "25 People to Blame for the Financial Crisis."
 In addition to being named on this list, Time also alleged that of all the CEOs during the crisis, "none seemed more asleep at the switch" than Cayne.

 Personal life and death

 In 1971, Cayne married his second wife, Patricia Denner.
 They had one child, Alison Cayne Schneider.
 Alison is divorced from hedge fund manager Jack Schneider with whom she has five children.
 He was uncle to hedge fund investor Richard Cayne Perry.

 Cayne had one child from his first marriage, Jennice Cayne Nienkerk, who has two daughters.

 Cayne died on December 28, 2021, at the age of 87, at a hospital in Long Branch, New Jersey, from complications of a stroke.

+In 2025, a copy of Jeffrey Epstein's birthday book from 2003 was released, which included a note from Cayne.
+The New York Times described him and Epstein as having a "close relationship".